bicv/bicv.github.io/nikola/stories/chap1.rst

 .. thumbnail:: ./images/erbeni.jpg
    :width: 70 %
    :align: center

-   :alt: The *Erbenochile erbeni* eyes are distributed in a vertical half-cylinder surface with 18 or 19 lenses per vertical row.
+   The *Erbenochile erbeni* eyes are distributed in a vertical half-cylinder surface with 18 or 19 lenses per vertical row.
 Note the striking similarity of this natural eye with the CurvACE sensor presented in Fig. 22 of chapter [007\_voelkel].
 Image credit: